Johnlon/integrated-circuit-tester/README.md

 __GPIO-L__

 The resistor on GPIO-L is present solely to provide over-current protection.
-However, one of the modes of use for the trst pins is to drive VCC and GND of the test subject, so this resistor has to be low enough that it can source and sink sufficient current that the test chip will operate correctly.
+However, one of the modes of use for the test pins is to drive VCC and GND of the test subject, so this resistor has to be low enough that it can source and sink sufficient current that the test chip will operate correctly.

 However, the resistor can't be so small that it fails to provide short circuit protection to the GPIO pin.

-So we want the resistor to be a low value but not too low.
+So we want the resistor to be a low value, but not too low.

-In the end I went for 150R in the implementation because I figured all current paths would have at least two serial resistors meaning the path would typically be 2x150R=300R.
-This is probably unreliable logic because in some errant cases the shorted resistors might be in parallel, but I figure it's good enough.
+In the end I went for 150R in the implementation because I figured all current paths would have at least two serial resistors meaning the path would typically be 2x150R=300R meaning about 15mA would pass at 5v.

+This is probably unreliable logic because in some errant cases the shorted pins and their resistors might be in parallel and the effective resistance will be reduced, but I figure it's good enough.

 __GPIO-H__

-GPIO-H is used solely in the high-Z detection case where it acts as a weak pull up/down and in all other tests GPIO-H is disabled and plays no part.
+GPIO-H is used solely in the high-Z detection use case where it acts as a weak pull up/down and in all other tests GPIO-H is disabled and plays no part.

 The high value resistor on GPIO-H is chosen so that this pin can apply a mild pullup/pulldown to the chip under test during that Z output state testing.